-Below I showcase some of my projects in machine learning research.
+Below I showcase some of my projects in data science and machine learning.
 For an up to date list of my papers please refer to the publications page.

 Conditional sampling with MGANs